Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Introduction

-Trapped atomic systems are the prototypical spin for investigating optical relaxation dynamics because of their coherence and homogeneity in ensembles.
-In cQED, there is particular interest in modifying the atom-photon coupling strength through the use of high quality factor (Q) and small mode volume optical cavities.
-While significant progress has been made in integrating conventional trapped atomic systems with these types of resonators \cite{Thompson2013, Gallego2018, Kumar2023}, it still remains an outstanding technical challenge to experimentally achieve high coupling with modest ensembles of atoms to probe the rich phenomena available from collective effects\cite{Mabuchi1999, Goban2015, Chang2018, Mirhosseini2019}.
-In contrast, rare-earth ions embedded in solid-state hosts and integrated with nanoscale optical cavities\textemdash{which are being explored for use in quantum memories\cite{Kindem2020, Raha2020, Chen2020, Ourari2023} and microwave-to-optical transduction\cite{Xie2021, Rochman2023}, have naturally long optical lifetimes that are ideally suited for optical decay modification experiments.
-These features of nanocavity-coupled rare-earths are typically at the expense of large inhomogeneous broadening, but this trait has recently been shown to be an important factor in the observation of collectively induced transparency\cite{Lei2023}, where the dynamics of a strongly driven and disordered ensemble can modify the steady-state system response due to an interplay of quantum interference and collective effects.
-Similarly in this work, we study an ensemble of rare-earth ions coupled to a relatively high Q, small mode volume optical cavity and subjected to a resonant laser driving field.
-The large inhomogeneous linewidth of the ensemble, and the relatively narrow resonance of the cavity, enable us to explore interesting modification behavior in the optical relaxation of the highly excited spins\textemdash as a function of both cavity-laser detuning and optical drive power\textemdash likely a regime where the collective cooperativity is large and disorder plays a non-trivial role.
+Trapped atomic systems are the prototypical spins for investigating optical relaxation dynamics because of their coherence and homogeneity in ensembles.
+In cQED, there is particular interest in modifying the atom-photon coupling strength through the use of high-quality-factor (Q) and small-mode-volume optical cavities.
+While significant progress has been made in integrating conventional trapped atomic systems with these types of resonators \cite{Thompson2013, Gallego2018, Kumar2023}, it still remains an outstanding technical challenge to experimentally achieve high coupling with modest ensembles of atoms to probe the rich phenomena available from collective effects \cite{Mabuchi1999, Goban2015, Chang2018, Mirhosseini2019}.
+In contrast, rare-earth ions embedded in solid-state hosts and integrated with nanoscale optical cavities\textemdash{which are being explored for use in quantum memories \cite{Kindem2020, Raha2020, Chen2020, Ourari2023} and microwave-to-optical transduction \cite{Xie2021, Rochman2023}, have naturally long optical lifetimes that are ideally suited for optical-decay-modification experiments.
+These features of nanocavity-coupled rare-earths are typically at the expense of large inhomogeneous broadening, but this trait has recently been shown to be an important factor in the observation of collectively induced transparency \cite{Lei2023}, where the dynamics of a strongly driven and disordered ensemble can modify the steady-state system response due to an interplay of quantum interference and collective effects.
+Similarly in this work, we study an ensemble of rare-earth ions coupled to a relatively high-Q, small-mode-volume optical cavity and subjected to a resonant laser driving field.
+The large inhomogeneous linewidth of the ensemble, and the relatively narrow resonance of the cavity, enable us to explore surprising effects that manifest themselves in the dependence of the highly excited spin ensemble's optical relaxation rate on both cavity-laser detuning and optical drive power.
+These occur in a regime where the collective cooperativity is likely large and disorder plays a non-trivial role.